 After having written six research reports on mobile health (or mHealth), and attended two mHealth Summits in Washington, D.C. (see my review of mHealth Summit exhibitors from 2011 to 2012), I thought I was on top of this topic.
 But, a thin volume of essays and case studies edited by Rick Krohn and David Metcalf, titled mHealth: From Smartphones to Smart Systems, showed me that I have more to learn.
 This book, published by the Healthcare Information and Management Systems Society (HIMSS) in 2012, has plenty of insights for everyone.

-The book starts off with a forward by Robert McCray, president and CEO of the Wireless-Life Sciences Alliance, who argues that wireless technology can reduce costs, improve healthcare quality, and increase access and transparency.
-In their introduction to the book, the two editors echo that sentiment, and contrast the experience of introducing useful health technologies like computerized provider order entry (CPOE) and electronic medical records (EMR) with the experience of introducing mobile health.
-The first experience was characterized by scepticism and tepid growth while, they state, “with amazing speed, mHealth is becoming the clinical data medium of choice for clinicians and consumers, typified by compact devices and tools that are cheap, reliable, persistent and convenient.”
+The book starts with a forward by Robert McCray, president, and CEO of the Wireless-Life Sciences Alliance, who argues that wireless technology can reduce costs, improve health care quality, and increase access and transparency.
+In their introduction to the book, the two editors echo that sentiment and contrast the experience of introducing useful health technologies like computerized provider order entry (CPOE) and electronic medical records (EMR) with the experience of introducing mobile health.
+The first experience was characterized by skepticism and tepid growth while they state, “with amazing speed, mHealth is becoming the clinical data medium of choice for clinicians and consumers, typified by compact devices and tools that are cheap, reliable, persistent and convenient.”
 They add, “It’s the care management platform that the EMR always should have been, with an important distinction – it’s reaching its potential.”

 In chapter 7, Rick Krohn takes up the important topic of business modeling for mobile health.
 He contends that “despite its early successes, mHealth has yet to establish a proven business strategy.
 To do so, mHealth must address business issues like workflow bottlenecks, the cost/benefit calculus, customer engagement and much more.”
 But, there’s lots of room for growth.
 New areas that mobile health businesses should consider include remote patient monitoring, telemedicine, mobile medical equipment (not the machines that are wheeled around on carts!), real-time location systems, health and fitness software, secure mobile messaging, electronic medical records, mobile clinical solutions, mobile consumer solutions, and mobile applications for population health.
 This chapter includes a brief business plan that lists the topics that should be included, as well as a section on how to measure success.